310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% bubble Chiaki %}
 Yeah, we’ll be doing it for a decent amount of time, so things can always be adjusted to suit each person’s own convenience.

-I’m all for the idea of just sleeping over whenever you can, and coming to school normally the rest of the time.
+I’m all for the idea of just sleeping over whenever you can, and coming to school normally for the rest of the time.
 {% endbubble %}

 {% bubble Madara %}